bentoml/BentoML/docs/source/quickstart.rst

 packed with this prediction service.
 BentoML model artifacts are pre-built wrappers for persisting, loading and running a trained model.
 This example uses the :code:`SklearnModelArtifact` for the scikit-learn framework.
-BentoML also provide artifact class for other ML frameworks, including :code:`PytorchModelArtifact`, :code:`KerasModelArtifact`, and :code:`XgboostModelArtifact` etc.
+BentoML also provide artifact class for other ML frameworks, including :code:`PyTorchModel`, :code:`KerasModelArtifact`, and :code:`XgboostModelArtifact` etc.

 The :code:`@env` decorator specifies the dependencies and environment settings required